nesrak1/HKWorldEdit/README.md

 ### How to use

 * Open the project in the unity editor
-* Go to `HKEdit->Open Level`
+* Go to `HKEdit->Open Level` or `HKEdit->Open Scene By Name` for a list of scenes
 * Open the levelxxx file in hollow_knight_Data
 * Edit the scene
 * Any time you add a new sprite into the scene, mark it to be added by pressing ctrl+g on it or going to `HKEdit->Add EditDiffer`
 * Go to `HKEdit->Save Level` and save it in the HKWEDiffs folder (see below) as levelxxx where xxx is the number of level.
-(If picking from the named list, it will be in parenthesis by the name, otherwise use the original file name)
+(If the scene was loaded in the list of scenes, it will be in square brackets by the name, otherwise use the original file name)
 * In the Hollow Knight root dir, if HKWEDiffs folder does not exist, create it and save it in that folder with the same name as the level you opened
 * Delete the other generated files (HKWEDiffs, HKWEDiffs.manifest, levelxxx.manifest)
 * Make sure the mod is installed and start the game.
 The level is automatically patched when loaded

+### To-do

+- [x] remove black squares by default
+- [ ] remove flashes by default
+- [ ] tk2d shader support
+- [ ] duplication of existing assets
+- [ ] add component editing of existing assets
+- [ ] assetid rewriting in editor instead of mod for faster loading

 ### Screenshots